Divine6747/AirlineSYS/ReadMe.txt

+# Software Engineering Project – AirlineSYS
-This was my 2nd year Software Engineering project which was done with my lecturer's preferred coding style/structure.
-It is an Airline System.
-Its purpose was to allow airport administrators to schedule flights between existing airports.
-After the flight is scheduled it can then be booked by a passenger.
+This was my second-year Software Engineering project, developed following my lecturer’s preferred coding style and structure.
+The project involved building an Airline System that allowed airport administrators to schedule flights between existing airports, which could then be booked by passengers.

-This was my first time using C# to connect to an existing database on Visual Studio (NOT Visual Studio Code).
+It was my first experience using C# in Visual Studio to connect to an existing database, giving me practical exposure to backend integration and application logic.

-I had so much fun coding up this project.
-However, from time to time I got frustrated that I could not solve my existing problem/issue.
+While I thoroughly enjoyed building the project, I also faced technical challenges that helped me grow in debugging and problem-solving under pressure.
+It still does not meet my expectations, but I will still be working on an improvement in the future